Maryland community action agencies.

 Sometimes your case needs to be referred to others.
 So the counselor may decide to refer families to free legal assistance if mediation is needed.
 As part of this, if it is decided that you can no longer afford your home, don't just walk away.
 Attorneys and others can help you take the steps to return the house to the lender, and this can include or deed-in-lieu or a short sale.
 This will in general limit your liability.

 Rent help is offered from the Section 8 Voucher Rental Assistance Program.
 This is a federal government funded program and is administered locally by public housing authorities and community action agencies.
 It will assist low-income families and help them afford decent housing and apartments in the private market.
 A voucher or grant will be offered to individuals to help subsidize their rent.
+Read more on HUD section 8 housing vouchers for the working poor.

 Additional Rental Assistance and Eviction Prevention resources assists with paying past due rent.
 Eligibility for these types of housing resources are based on evidence of crisis such as a judgment of restitution or low income levels.
 Applicants will also need to demonstrate the ability to continue to pay their monthly rent, on their own, after assistance is provided.
 For people who are currently homeless, first month’s rent or security deposits may be provided to help with move in costs.